roadtocode4u/spaceship/docs/nodejs/01-introduction-to-nodejs/01-introduction-to-nodejs.md

 ## Frontend and Backend: Explained

 When you use JavaScript in a web browser to create interactive websites, that's called the `frontend` It's like the face of a website that you see and interact with.
 On the other hand, when you want to do things behind the scenes, like **handling data**, **storing information**, or **responding to user requests**, that's called the `backend`.
 Node.js helps you with these backend tasks, making your websites more powerful.

 ---

-### How Node.js Runs JavaScript Outside the Browser
-1. **V8 Engine**:
-   - V8 is a powerful JavaScript engine developed by Google.
-   - It converts JavaScript code into machine code (language the computer understands).
-2. **No Browser Needed**:
-   - Browsers like Chrome or Firefox run JavaScript inside their own environment.
-   - Node.js uses the V8 engine directly, so it doesn’t need a browser to run JavaScript.
-3. **System Interaction**:
-   - Node.js provides tools (called APIs) to work with files, servers, and databases.
-   - For example, you can write a file or create a server using JavaScript.

----